Do you remember your last purchase on the internet? Was it a brand new tablet, a pair of cute slippers or a cooking book?

 PayPal, for example, is a classical example of a hosted gateway.
 The users have to enter and confirm their payment information on the page of the service.
 The benefit of such an approach is clear.
 The buyers believe PayPal to be a reliable service that can be trusted with their sensitive data, and are therefore more likely to complete the checkout and confirm the payment.

-When choosing the type of the payment gateway you should also take into account the countries where you are going to sell your goods or services.
-In some countries hosted gateways are considered to be more secure, while others have more trust in integrated gateways.
+When choosing the type of payment gateway you should also take into account the countries where you are going to sell your goods or services.
+In some countries, hosted gateways are considered to be more secure, while others have more trust in integrated gateways.

 Is the payment gateway easy to integrate with your website?